2020 Slamdance Film Festival

 Anarchy is programmed out of exceptionally deviant films found in all other Shorts categories.
 Programmers of other categories will recommend films for Anarchy.
 If you think your short film fits the description above but are afraid its anarchousness might slip through the cracks, let us know at email@example.com.

-By entering Slamdance Film Festival, you agree to follow Submission Rules:
+By entering Slamdance Film Festival, you are agreeing to follow the following Rules and Guidelines:

 - We consider films in any language, from anywhere in the world.
 If your film is not in English, make sure it has English subtitles where necessary.

 - We consider work in progress.
 Entrants are encouraged to include a title card describing what is unfinished at the beginning of their submission screener.